Idokr1/Instagram-Clone/README.md

 * Users can like and comment on other users' posts
 * Users can follow and unfollow other users
 * Users can watch other users' stories

+## Built With
+* Next.js
+* Firebase
+* Tailwind CSS
+* NextAuth

+## Installation
+To install and run this project on your local machine, follow these steps: